 The first thing we want to point out about the Petzl Corax is that in our comparative ratings, it got relatively low marks for comfort.
 However, we don't mean to suggest that this harness is downright uncomfortable because it's not.
-We just want to point out that compared to the competition, it was slightly less comfortable.
-Please don't let our ratings dissuade you from trying this harness on as you shop, as there are many good things to love about this harness.
+We just want to point out that compared to the competition, it is slightly less comfortable.
+Please don't let our ratings dissuade you from trying this harness on as you shop, as there are many good things to love about it.

-The Corax was not a super comfortable harness to hang in for extended amounts of time, but neither was any other harness we tested.
+The Corax is not a super comfortable harness to hang in for extended amounts of time, but neither was any harness we tested.
 In fact, it would have been more accurate if we had called this metric "least uncomfortable for hanging".
 The waist belt on this harness is heavily padded over the wide webbing strap, but leaves a bit of webbing unpadded in the front, due to the double buckle design.
-The leg loops are also padded in the same way, although they are not very fat at the ends and the padding isn't as thick.
-When conducting our hanging tests, we noticed that the waist belt had a propensity for riding up and smushing our kidneys a bit, not unlike what we experienced with the Black Diamond Momentum.
-It was about as comfy as the Edelrid Zack, although compared to that harness its leg loops felt better and the hip belt felt slightly worse.
-5 out of 10 points.
+The leg loops are also padded in the same way, although they are not very fat at the ends, and the padding isn't as thick.
+When conducting our hanging tests, we noticed that the waist belt has a propensity for riding up and smushing our kidneys a bit, not unlike what we experienced in other affordable harnesses.

 Standing Comfort and Mobility

-Standing comfort and mobility was one of the strong suits of the Corax, which is scored higher than the other two Petzl harnesses we tested, the Petzl Aquila and the Best Overall Harness for Trad Climbing, the Petzl Sama.
+Standing comfort and mobility is one of the strong suits of the Corax, although its bulk means that it is nowhere near as mobile or comfortable for hiking as the lightest weight and least bulky options.
 While it is a profoundly padded harness, its adjustability means that you can fine-tune it just right, minimizing the presence felt while standing or walking around.
-It holds the weight of a rack comfortably and is perhaps even more comfortable with extra layers of clothes on underneath.
-That said, the waist belt is a bit bulky for wearing underneath the hip belt of a pack super comfortable, and in this way it couldn't compare to the Arc'teryx AR-395a.
-With its adjustable leg loops and long webbing between the leg loops and the belay loop, we found this harness to be quite mobile, certainly more so than the Sama with its fixed leg loops.
-Considering all of this, we gave it 7 out of 10 points.
+It holds the weight of a rack comfortably and is perhaps even more comfortable with extra layers of clothes underneath.
+That said, the waist belt is a bit bulky for wearing underneath the hip belt of a pack super comfortable.
+With its adjustable leg loops and long webbing between the leg loops and the belay loop, we found this harness to be quite mobile.

-The Corax has adequate features for all styles of climbing, but except for its double front buckles, there is nothing extraordinary about what it brings to the table — simply solid functionality.
+The Corax has adequate features for all styles of climbing; however, except for its double front buckles, there is nothing extraordinary about what it brings to the table — simply solid functionality.
 While we have been singing the praises of the advantages of the double front buckles, we must also point out that they are clunkier and heavier than harnesses with only a single front buckle, and that it is time-consuming to perfectly adjust both of the buckles so that they are optimally snug.
-In truth, the adjustable "floating padding" on the waist of the Edelrid Zack is probably a better system, but we didn't like that harness as much overall.

 The Corax has the standard four gear loops, two on each side, with the front ones providing rigidity that makes clipping and unclipping easier.
-Compared to most harnesses, the gear carrying capacity is quite large, on par with the Petzl Sama.
+Compared to most harnesses, the gear carrying capacity is quite large.
 It also has an easy to clip rear haul loop.
 Missing are ice clipper slots.
-With solid but not mind-blowing features, we rated this harness as a 6 out of 10 for features.

 When it comes to holding your climbing partner for a long time as you are belaying, we find that comfort boils down to how the leg loops feel as they sit over the inside of the leg and rise to join the belay loop.
-The Corax leaves lots of exposed webbing that is unpadded in this region, and it did feel as if it was biting into us more than most other harnesses, certainly more than we felt with the Petzl Aquila.
-While this wasn't a catastrophic failure by any stretch of the imagination, holding friends on top-rope for hours isn't nearly as enjoyable in the Corax as it is in our Best Overall Sport and Gym Climbing harness, the Black Diamond Solution.
+The Corax leaves lots of exposed webbing that is unpadded in this region, and it also feels as if it is biting into us more than most other harnesses.
+While this wasn't a catastrophic failure by any stretch of the imagination, holding friends on top-rope for hours isn't nearly as enjoyable in the Corax as it is in the most comfortable sport climbing harnesses.

 Versatility is one of the strong suits of this harness.
 Petzl says that it is designed for rock climbing, mountaineering, or via ferrata.
 With its super adjustable waist and legs, combined with its large amount of gear storage potential, we think this harness is pretty great for any rock climbing, whether that means trad cragging, clipping bolts at the gym, or a long free route at Red Rocks.
-With no ice clipper slots and a very bulky waist belt, not to mention its heavyweight and overall bulkiness, we wouldn't recommend it as our first choice for ice or alpine climbing.
-We found it to be more versatile than the Black Diamond Chaos, but not quite as well-rounded as the Sama.
-7 out of 10 points.
+With no ice clipper slots and a very bulky waist belt, not to mention its heavy weight and overall bulkiness, we wouldn't recommend it as our first choice for ice or alpine climbing.

-The Petzl Corax is a reasonably comfortable harness that has the ability to serve well for all styles of rock climbing.
+The Petzl Corax is a reasonably comfortable harness that can serve well for all styles of rock climbing.
 It is most notable for its incredible adjustability, mostly due to its double buckle design on the waist belt.
 For this reason, climbers with larger bodies who still want the gear loops and belay loop to stay centered are encouraged to check it out.